 Now that you’ve decided to take an online course with us, you probably have a lot of questions about what you need to know in terms of logging in, getting books, getting help, and more.
 The information on this page will run through many of the “to-do’s” you can perform ahead of time to help you be successful online using Blackboard for your online or hybrid course.

-Next, visit the “Login Info & Help” link on left for information on logging in, finding your course, and getting help.
+Visit the “Login Info & Help” page for information on logging in, finding your course, and getting help.
 The most important thing to remember, though, is “Don’t wait to ask a question!”
 We can’t see if your hand is raised or if you have a perplexed look on your face.
 We’re here to help you succeed!!

 Is Your Computer Ready to use Blackboard?